 1. Prepare a Linux ECS.
 For details, see Preparing an ECS.

-2. Log in to the CloudTable management console, click Help in the navigation pane on the left, and click Download Client and Client Verification File on the right of the page to download the client installation package and client verification file.
+2. Download a client.
+Log in to the CloudTable console.
+In the navigation pane on the left, choose Help.
+In the right pane, click Download Client and Client Verification File to download the client installation package and client verification file.

 1. Use the SSH login tool to remotely log in to the Linux ECS through the EIP.

-For details, see Login Using an SSH Password in the Elastic Cloud Server User Guide.
+For details, see Logging In to a Linux ECS Using an SSH Password in the Elastic Cloud Server User Guide.

 2. Go to the root directory of the SSH login tool.